-The County will continue to coordinate with: the 2 housing authorities located within its jurisdiction; the 3 HOME designated CHDOs certified during the year; Housing Leadership Council; Palm Beach County Affordable Housing Collaborative; Treasure Coast Regional Planning Council; and for-profit and not-for-profit affordable housing providers, to increase the supply of affordable housing and to identify the most-needy households.
-The cooperation will include collaboration on housing types and housing strategies to be adopted, financial assistance to affordable housing projects and identification of groups to be prioritized.
-Two sources of financing homes are the HOME and SHIP programs and most projects funded are selected via a competitive RFP.
-The County Commission on Affordable Housing (CAH) will continue to make policy recommendations regarding the development of affordable housing.
+The County will continue to coordinate with: the two housing authorities located within its jurisdiction; the three HOME designated CHDOs certified during the year; Housing Leadership Council; Palm Beach County Affordable Housing Collaborative; Treasure Coast Regional Planning Council; and for-profit and not-for-profit affordable housing providers, to increase the supply of affordable housing and identify the neediest households.
+Cooperation will include collaboration on housing types and strategies to be adopted, financial assistance to affordable housing projects and identification of groups to be prioritized.
+Two sources of financing homes are the HOME and SHIP programs and are selected via a competitive RFP.